nrz/ylikuutio/README.md

 Android support is a work in progress.
 OpenGL 3.0 or newer is required.

+## Article
+In [Skrolli 2018.4](https://skrolli.fi/numerot/2018-4/) there is an article "Pelimoottori harrastusprojektina" (in Finnish, translation: "Game engine as a hobby project").

 ## Compiling
 Ylikuutio can be compiled with GCC, Clang or Visual Studio.
 In Visual Studio compiling may break due to compiler-specific bugs.